UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Star DKG (SDKG)

-\begin{proofsketch} An honest $P_1$ sends $\mathsf{T}_2$ only if $\Fusv.\Verify(\sid,\cid_2,C_2,\zeta_2)=1$ and the receipt digest check succeeds; otherwise it aborts before sending.
+\begin{proofsketch} An honest $P_1$ sends $\mathsf{T}_2$ only if $\Fusv.\Verify(\sid,\cid_2,P_2,C_2,\zeta_2)=1$ and the receipt digest check succeeds; otherwise it aborts before sending.
 Since $\Fchan$ is authenticated, an adversary cannot forge $\mathsf{T}_2$ on behalf of honest $P_1$. \end{proofsketch}

+For any transcript that can arise with honest $P_1$ and authenticated channels, the receipt-digest check \textbf{C1} in Algorithm~\ref{alg:AccSDKG} already captures the effect of the explicit $\Fusv.\Verify$ performed by honest $P_1$ in Round~2.

-The KeyBox/$\Load$ step is modeled as an atomic transaction.
-This can be implemented by delaying the sealed-storage write until after validation.
+The KeyBox/$\Load$ step executes within a single honest-party activation (Definition~\ref{def:ace}), which is atomic with respect to corruption.
+When both senders are honest, the derivation routines are deterministic on well-formed inputs and all $\Load$ calls succeed; if a sender is corrupted and a $\Load$ fails, registration is not recorded as complete and any partially installed sponsor-state slots are inert (NXK-restricted and unusable for key recovery without the recovery-share slot $\KBsid{k3}$).
+In practice, this can be implemented by delaying the sealed-storage write until after validation.
 Registering devices $P_i$ for $i>3$ follows the same pattern: $P_1$ always seals $\sigma_{3,1}$ from slot $\KBsid{k31}$, and the sponsor leaf seals the sponsor-state scalars from its local slots $\KBsid{k32}$ and $\KBsid{k23}$.
 The joining device installs (i) its long-term recovery share in slot $\KBsid{k3}$ via $g_3$, and (ii) the sponsor-state slots $\KBsid{k32}$ and $\KBsid{k23}$ via $g_{3,2}^{\textsf{reg}}$ and $g_{2,3}^{\textsf{reg}}$.
 Consequently, every already-registered leaf can serve as sponsor for future registrations.

+\paragraph{Parameterized registration (general case).} For any joiner $P_i$ ($i\ge 3$) with sponsor $P_j\in\{2\}\cup\mathsf{Reg}$, the real-world registration executes Algorithm~\ref{alg:reg} with the following parameter substitutions: $P_3\mapsto P_i$ and $P_2\mapsto P_j$ (as sponsor), associated-data strings